ryansreenivasam/tictactoe/README.md

 # Known Errors

 - Users can choose squares already occupied by the AI's characters as their next move.
 This will allow the player to rewrite history and win.
-- There is currently nothing to handle games that end in a draw.
-User's must reload the page to start a new game.
+- If the user exploits the first error to change the winner, another new game will be requested and the game will reset twice after each successive 5 second timer is up.
 - My own testing has shown the AI to be very capable.
 Please contact me if you are able to beat it.
 I would love to see how you did it.